pacha/spekulatio-old/doc/content/docs/index.md

 * Markdown files have been converted to HTML pages.
 * The SCSS file has been converted to CSS.
 * The PNG image has been copied over without transformation.
-* The file starting with underscore (`_`) has been skipped and was not included in the final site.
+* The file starting with underscore (`_`) has been skipped and not included in the final site.

-Notice that the files in the output directory (`build`) have the same relative path than their counterparts it the input directory (`content`) but with their extension changed in some cases.
+Notice that the files in the output directory (`build`) have the same relative path than their counterparts it the input directory (`content`) but with their extension changed depending on the applied transformation.

-In the following sections we'll see how you can define your custom HTML for the generated pages using templates, how you can add metadata to control how Spekulatio behaves and how to customize which actions are applied to which filetypes.

-But let's start with how to run Spekulatio first.
+And that is the essence of Spekulatio: it just transforms input files into output ones.
+However, to allow you to create complex sites it provides some additional tools:

+* You can pass multiple **input directories** and assign different set of **actions** or transformations to each one.
+That means that one file format can be processed differently depending on which directory you place it into.

+* You can define the HTML used to convert content files using Jinja **templates**, which provide you with ways to define reusable headers, footers, sidebars and give you also programming constructs such as `if` or `for` statements.

+* You can define your own **values** at any point of your site and use them in your templates either to show them or to change how your site is rendered.

+Also, doing all that is pretty straightforward as you'll see in the next sections, but, first, let's take a look to Spekulatio's commands.

 The commands
 ------------